wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-power-automate-buttons/includes/6-troubleshoot.md

-A flow can fail due to one of the following three reasons:
+A flow can fail for one of these three reasons:

 - User authorization